Multicloud Defense

 Multicloud Defense is now hosted in Cisco Security Cloud Control.
 Security Cloud Control is a platform that allows you to manage your security products and achieve security outcomes from a single integrated interface.
 From Security Cloud Control platform, you can manage Multicloud Defense along with other Security products.

 When you enroll in a Multicloud Defense, Security Cloud Control creates an account for your tenancy by default to better manage your enterprises across the board.
-The Security Cloud enterprise supports the following cases: if you have purchased a license and already have a Multicloud Defense account, and if you have purchased a license but currently do not have a Multicloud Defense account.
+The Security Cloud enterprise supports these cases:

 -

 Create an organization.
-For details, see the Create an Organization topic in the Organizations and Regions section of the Getting Started Guide for New Customers of Security Cloud Control.
+For more information, refer to the Create an Organization topic in the Organizations and Regions section of the Getting Started Guide for New Customers of Security Cloud Control.

 -